MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-assignment-rule.md

 # Create and activate an assignment rule

 As a sequence manager, you create an assignment rule for lead and opportunity records by defining different conditions such as segment, sellers, and lead or opportunity distribution.
 After a rule is activated and a record satisfies the conditions that are defined in the rule, the record is automatically assigned to a seller.
-When records are created in Dynamics 365 Sales, you don't have to manually assign them to sellers.<!--note from editor: Suggested.-->
+When records are created in Dynamics 365 Sales, you don't have to manually assign them to sellers.

 When a lead or opportunity record is created in an organization, assignment rules are applied from the top of the order in which they're listed.
 When the record satisfies the conditions defined for a rule, that rule is applied to the record.
 By default, rules are listed in the order in which they were created, with the most recent at the bottom.
 You can select and drag the rules into any order you want.